 Satellite, radar, weather and map overlays may all be configured using the Map Options tab.

 The web page uses a global satellite mosaic constructed from the five geostationary satellites plus appropriate polar orbiter imagery.
 This resulting image is created every 30 minutes from available imagery.

 The images are then sliced up and provided through a progressive tile cache to optimize data transmission and image resolution.
 The user can select any of the three options and adjust the opacity of the image in the Settings menu.

-The GFA uses the MRMS radar mosaic produced by NWS.
-The radar image combines over 140 radars from around the country into a single image.
+The GFA uses the MRMS radar mosaic produced by the NWS.
+The radar image combines over 140 radars into a single image.
 Additional post-processing is performed to remove some ground clutter and anomalous propagation (AP).
 The limitations of the radar such as blockage by mountains, lack of radar to radar overlap and over-processing of clutter and AP can cause the image to not show precipitation where there might be some.

 The default image used is the Base or Lowest Angle (RALA) product.
 This only uses the reflectivity from the lowest scan of the nearest radar.
 This is a 1km image for the contiguous United States.
-The user may choose to view a composite radar image by changing the option in the Settings menu.
-Like the satellite images, the radar mosaic is sliced up and put into the tile cache to provide the maximum resolution and optimal transmission bandwidth.
-The tile cache is only updated every 10 minutes (MRMS data available every 2).
-Radar opacity may also be adjusted by the user.
+The user may choose to view a composite radar image by clicking on the RADAR tab under the OBSERVATIONS menu within the Map Options tab.
+Radar opacity may also be adjusted by the user under the same menu.